Wisconsin hunters warned not to mistake elk and moose for deer

 Until the mid- to late 1800s, elk could be found in every county of Wisconsin, but development and hunting eliminated the animal.
 An attempt was made in the 1930s to reintroduce elk but failed due to poaching, with the last four animals killed in 1948.

-In 1989, the state legislature directed the DNR to study the feasibility of elk reintroduction which led to 25 elk being trapped in Michigan and released in 1995 into what is now the Chequamegon-Nicolet National Forest near Clam Lake in far northern Wisconsin.
+In 1989, the Legislature directed the DNR to study the feasibility of elk reintroduction, leading to 25 elk being trapped in Michigan and released in 1995 into what is now the Chequamegon-Nicolet National Forest near Clam Lake in far northern Wisconsin.
 Another 23 elk were released in 2015 in Jackson County.

-An adult elk stands about one to two feet taller than an adult deer at the shoulders.
-However, elk calf could be about the same size as an adult white-tailed doe but will display similar coloration to adult elk.
-Other differences are in the antlers as white-tailed deer antlers curve forward while elk antlers are larger and sweep back from their heads.
+An adult elk stands about 1 to 2 feet taller than an adult deer at the shoulders.
+However, an elk calf could be about the same size as an adult white-tailed doe but will display similar coloration to adult elk.
+Other differences are in the antlers, as white-tailed deer antlers curve forward while elk antlers are larger and sweep back from their heads.

 But it’s not just elk that can be confused with a deer in the heat of a hunt.

+Moose have not been reintroduced to the state due to lack of habitat and high deer densities, which expose moose to Parelaphostrongylus tenuis, a lethal brain worm parasite, according to the DNR.

-There is no moose season in Wisconsin while the elk season will be held Oct.
+There is no moose season in Wisconsin.
+The elk season will be held Oct.
 14 through Nov.
 12 and Dec.
-14 through Dec.
-22. However, hunting this year is only allowed in the northern management zone and is limited to just eight hunting permits.
+14-22.
+However, hunting this year is only allowed in the northern management zone and is limited to just eight hunting permits.